-Previous research conducted at the Prairie Turfgrass Research Centre (PTRC, Olds, Alberta, Canada) showed that a rapid loss of relative hardiness of annual bluegrass plants began somewhere between 45 and 60 days after continual ice cover (Tompkins, Ross and Moroz, 2004), while plants under non-iced conditions lost hardiness very slowly.
-The fact that air cannot be replenished under ice cover, or an impermeable cover of any sort, was thought to be a factor contributing to the injury.

-Research conducted in Quebec found that under an impermeable winter cover oxygen was depleted and carbon dioxide increased (Rochette et al, 2006).
-These gas concentration changes were attributed to use by the plants and to low temperature microbes.
-As air cannot be replenished oxygen is completely depleted, a condition known as anoxia.
+Previous research conducted at the Prairie Turfgrass Research Centre (Olds, Alberta, Canada) showed that there was a rapid loss of relative hardiness of annual bluegrass plants between 45 and 60 days under continual ice cover (Tompkins, Ross and Moroz, 2004), while plants in noniced conditions lost hardiness very slowly.
+The fact that air cannot be replenished under ice cover, or an impermeable covering of any sort, was thought to be a factor contributing to the injury.
+Research conducted in Quebec found that under an impermeable cover oxygen was depleted and carbon dioxide increased (Rochette et al, 2006).
+This increase was attributed to use by the plants and to low temperature microbes.
+When oxygen is completely depleted, the condition is known as anoxia.